Missouri Clinical Psychologist Salary Outlook

 Which Missouri Cities Are Best for Clinical Psychologists?

-Major Missouri cities generally offer higher wages for many workers, including clinical psychologists, who earn the highest wages in Jefferson City, the state capital, as well as Kansas City.
-Both of those cities, in addition to Springfield and Columbia, offer higher median wages than the state as a whole.
+Major Missouri cities generally offer higher salaries for many workers, including clinical psychologists, who earn the highest median salaries in Cape Girardeau and Columbia.
+Both of those cities, in addition to St. Louis and Joplin, offer median salaries higher than the statewide median.

-Missouri cities by median annual clinical psychologist wage
+Missouri cities by median annual clinical psychologist salary

-Nationally, jobs for clinical psychologists tend to be lower in Missouri than in other states.
-In fact, Missouri ranks in the bottom 10 for the number of clinical psychologists employed with just 0.476 per 1,000 jobs, but some Missouri cities outperform the state when it comes to the prevalence of these jobs.
+Nationally, Missouri is home to a relatively high number of jobs for clinical psychologists per capita.
+In fact, Missouri ranks in the top 15 states for the number of clinical psychologists employed per 1,000 jobs at 0.58.
+Some Missouri cities outperform the state average when it comes to the prevalence of these jobs.

 Missouri cities by clinical psychologist employment per 1,000 jobs